kellerflint/intro-ai-final-project/README.md

 # Intro-AI-Final-Project
-By Keller Flitn-Blanchard, Vanessa Dyan Laxamana, and Nicholas Short
+By Keller Flint-Blanchard, Vanessa Dyan Laxamana, and Nicholas Short